Near Conneaut in Ashtabula County, Ohio — The American Midwest (Great Lakes)

 Also see . . .

 1. Mapping Pennsylvania’s Western Boundary.
 In 1878, a joint commission appointed by Ohio and Pennsylvania conducted a resurvey of the boundary between the two states.
-When the work was completed in 1882, two terminal monuments were erected (Submitted on November 4, 2009.)
+When the work was completed in 1882, two terminal monuments were erected on the line, one 2,400 feet south of Lake Erie and one 690 feet north of the Ohio River.
+Each monument consisted of an obelisk that measures 4.5 feet high and 28 inches square at the bottom and sits on a base that is 4 feet square and 21 inches high.
+(Submitted on November 4, 2009.)

 2. Point of Beginning.
 A good background of the 1785 United States Survey of Public Lands and the dangers faced by Geographer of the United States Thomas Hutchins and his men.
 (Submitted on November 4, 2009.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 4, 2009, by Mike Baker of Cambridge Springs, Pennsylvania.
-This page has been viewed 2,255 times since then and 65 times this year.
+It was originally submitted on November 4, 2009, by Mike Baker of Cambridge Springs, Pennsylvania.
+This page has been viewed 2,941 times since then and 241 times this year.
 Photos: 1. submitted on November 4, 2009, by Mike Baker of Cambridge Springs, Pennsylvania.
 2, 3. submitted on September 6, 2011, by David Toetz of Parma, Ohio. • Kevin W. was the editor who published this page.